Harn1sH/to_do_app/README.md

 # About the App

 - A simple App to maintain a list of tasks
-- It has only frontend part yet, backend will be added soon
+- It has only frontend developed right now, backend will be added soon
 - After adding backend, users can keep track of their tasks even after closing the tab
 - Allows user to sync data with thei account
 - Made using react hooks and tailwind